CAUSA/Frameshift/README.md

-### Frameshift substitutions and frameshift tolerability of the genetic code and protein-coding genes
+### Frameshift Substitution Scores and Frameshift Tolerability of the Genetic Code and Protein-coding Genes

 #### 1	Simulation and translation of coding DNA sequences (CDSs)